Massive deformations of Maass forms and Jacobi forms: Outlook

-Pursuing this further is beyond the scope of this paper, but a first glimpse can be seen in Kiritsis-Pioline \cite{Kiritsis:1997em}, Appendix A, with the Eisenstein series for SL${}_3(\bbR)$.
+Pursuing this further is beyond the scope of this paper, but a first glimpse can be seen in Kiritsis--Pioline \cite{Kiritsis:1997em}, Appendix A, with the Eisenstein series for SL${}_3(\bbR)$.
 The non-zero-mode terms in their equation (A.4) resemble our Proposition \ref{E1muFourier}.
+It would also be interesting to study the connection to Niebur--Poincar\'e series \cite{Angelantonj:2015rxa}, where Siegel--Narain theta functions provide multi-parameter families of automorphic forms.
+The parameters in the Siegel--Narain theta function comprise supersymmetric Calabi--Yau moduli space with zero flux.
+The gravitational wave background has nonzero flux that produces the worldsheet mass term, so in that sense mass deformation in this paper can be thought of as a more drastic change than moving around in Calabi--Yau moduli space.